zookzook/elixir-mongodb-driver/README.md

     MyApp.Repo.get_by(MyApp.Session, %{u: session_uuid})

-A rewriting is too complex for now, because the MongoDB has a lot of options.
+A rewriting is too complex for now because MongoDB has a lot of options.

 ## Logging